OwkDevs/RoState/README.md

 <details>
     <summary>OnStateExit</summary>
-    This connection is fired when a specific state is entered.
+    This connection is fired when a specific state is exited.

 ```lua
 local testState = RoState.new()